aziis98/theme-outlined/README.md

 ## Customization

-To modify the Theme install PackageResourceViewer, open the quick panel and search "Open Resource".
-Then search for "Theme - Outlined" and modify Outlined.sublime-theme as you want.
+To modify the theme install "PackageResourceViewer", open the Quick Panel and search "Open Resource".
+Then search for "Theme - Outlined" and modify `Outlined.sublime-theme` as you want.

 ## Credits
 Based extensivly on [Theme Fits](https://github.com/xxxzc/themefits) by xxxzc.